andrew-ld/python-tdlib/README.md

-## warning: since tdlib memory leak I don't keep this wrapper anymore because I will never use it again, tell levlam to fix tdlib memory leak, as long as there are these memory leaks over 10gb this mtproto client is a piece of shit
+## warning: since tdlib memory leak I don't maintain this wrapper anymore because I will never use it again, tell levlam to fix tdlib memory leak, as long as there are these memory leaks over 10gb this mtproto client is a piece of shit

 # alternatives which I strongly recommend: